nbirnel/learning-graph-theory/README.rst

 The vertex set may be written `V(G)`, and the edge set `E(G)`.

-An edge has *orientation* if the direction of the relationship between it's incident vertices is meaningful.

 The number `n` of vertices in graph `G` is called the *order* of `G` and the number `m` of edges it's *size*.